ganeti/ganeti/man/hspace.rst

   - the disk size of the instance (units can be used)
   - the memory size of the instance (units can be used)
-  - the vcpu count for the insance
+  - the vcpu count for the instance

   An example description would be *100G,4g,2* describing an instance specification of 100GB of disk space, 4GiB of memory and 2 VCPUs.